Asokamala

 Asokamala is a 1947 Sri Lankan historical film co-directed by Shanthi Kumar and T. R. Goppu and produced by Sir Chittampalam A. Gardiner.
-It was the second film made in the Sinhalese language and the first by a Sinhalese director.
+It was the second film made in the Sinhala language and the first by a Sinhalese director.
 It also was the first film that W. D. Albert Perera (later known as Amaradeva), Mohideen Baig and Mohammed Ghouse contributed to.
-The melodies of the songs of 'Asokamala' were original ones devised by Mohamed Ghouse- a departure from what was to be the copying of Indian melodies in the time to come.
+The melodies of the film's songs were original compositions by Mohamed Ghouse- a departure from what was to be the copying of Indian melodies in the time to come.

 Plot

 Prince-heir Saliya gives up the throne to marry the commoner Asokamala.